allanwhite/contentful-mc-uploader/content/hubspot_blog/hubspot_blog_13.md

 dateUnix: 2016-10-11T13:37:00Z
 author: kris
 summary: |
+    Recently we published our first five Customer Spotlights, a new section on the website sharing the amazing and diverse stories our customers have to tell.
 lead: |

----

     Recently we published our first five Customer Spotlights, a new section on the website sharing the amazing and diverse stories our customers have to tell.

     We noticed something interesting when working with our customers: Their origin stories, visions on how to change healthcare, and traction were all so compelling, and surprisingly diverse.
 It reminded us of the vastness of healthcare; the industry is full of things to be fixed, and there is no shortage of innovators ready to step up.
+---

 It got to the point where we knew these stories had to be shared.
 We would have feel-good moments each time we heard how a customer was truly making a dent in the universe, and wanted to pass those moments onto you.